eversinc33/Banshee/README.md

 #### Kill processes

 `ZwTerminateProcess` is simply called from kernel land to terminate any process.
-Additionally, you can bury a process to avoid it to restart by setting a kernel callback to process creation: If the target process is created, Banshee will set the `CreationStatus` of the target process to `STATUS_ACCESS_DENIED`.

-E.g. to block defender, run `bury` with `msmpeng`, then `kill <defender pid>` and it won't come back anymore, since all process creation events with `msmpeng` in the image full path will be blocked.

 #### Change protection levels